Paid Remote Study for Smokers

 Additional Information

-This study is being conducted to learn how effective oral nicotine pouches and nicotine replacement therapies are at reducing cigarette use and improving health outcomes among smokers in rural Appalachian communities.
+This study is being done to understand how switching from cigarettes to oral nicotine pouches (ex.
+Zyn) or nicotine replacement therapy (ex. patches and lozenges) can help reduce smoking and improve health outcomes among smokers in rural Appalachia.

-You may be eligible for this study if you meet the following criteria.
+You may be able to join this study if you meet the following requirements, along with a few other conditions.

 • Smoke cigarettes daily